ultralytics/ultralytics/docs/en/models/yolov10.md

 # YOLOv10: Real-Time End-to-End Object Detection

+!!! tip "Coming Soon"

+    YOLOv10 will be integrated into the Ultralytics library as quickly as possible.
+Make sure to follow us on all social media channels and follow our [GitHub repository](https://github.com/ultralytics/ultralytics) for updates 🚀

 YOLOv10 introduces a new approach to real-time object detection, addressing both the post-processing and model architecture deficiencies found in previous YOLO versions.
 By eliminating non-maximum suppression (NMS) and optimizing various model components, YOLOv10 achieves state-of-the-art performance with significantly reduced computational overhead.
 Extensive experiments demonstrate its superior accuracy-latency trade-offs across multiple model scales.

 ![YOLOv10 comparison with SOTA object detectors](https://github.com/RizwanMunawar/RizwanMunawar/assets/62513924/f68032d5-8311-4ef6-ac11-fefdd7db72c2)